 One of my regrets about public restrooms is that I hardly took my son with me to use them.
 Sure, that’s where we’d go whenever he needed a diaper change, but I wish I had taken him when I needed to use it.

-When you bring your child to public restrooms with you, you can show him the different features in a positive way.
-Things like the paper towels, automatic faucets and the many stalls.
-Restrooms may not be so scary if he’s in there more often.
+When you bring your child to public bathrooms with you, you can show him the different features in a positive way.
+Things like pulling hand towels, or sinks with faucets and soap dispensers that turn on with a sensor.
+Restrooms may not be so scary if he has seen them more often.

-That way, when the time comes for him to use it, public restrooms won’t seem so foreign.
+That way, when the time comes for him to go potty, public restrooms won’t seem so foreign.
 He would know that you use it as well and feel reassured that this place isn’t anything to feel scared of.

 6. Don’t make a big deal out of it